Evolve-Marketing-Team/Evolve-Starter-Theme/README.md

 2. Perform a search and replace within code editor to replace evolve_starter with client-specific name.
 You can use same format as the folder name.

 ## Gulp Configurations
 Comments are attached to the browsersync function, which will need modified based on your project.
+You'll need to modify the project URL/host in:
+1. gulpfile.babel.js
+2. wpgulp.config.js

 To install all the dependencies, run `npm install` in theme directory.